Table of content

 When source code leaks, it can lead to a number of issues:

 It is clear just how bad source code leaks affect organizations.
 There are a number of famous source code leaks that led to the organization making losses like Mercedes, Nintendo, and Nissan.
 But all code leaks are not made public by the hackers themselves, it is even a minority of them.
-There are platforms such as HasMyCodeLeaked by GitGuardian that help you detect when and if your source code has been leaked.
 Some consider these leaks to pose a benign risk and discard them as mere copyright infringement.
 But from a security perspective, leaked code gives hackers exactly what they need – from hardcoded secrets to IaC templates – to identify holes and carry out malicious attacks.

 Source code leaks happen from time to time and when they do, as the organization it is needed to act fast to secure your assets and your development environment.
 The longer an insider threat incident lingers, the costlier it gets for your organization.